-The roll dough is soft and tender and a bit sweeter than my other favorite roll recipes – which has its merits when paired with a smoky ham or salted pork for dinner.
-I loved rolling them in the Parker House style.
-They are buttery and light and I’ll confess, I’ve made them three times in the last month.
-I guess they will have to be added as my fourth favorite roll.
+The roll dough is soft and tender and a bit sweeter than other roll recipes we love – which has its merits when paired with a smoky ham or salted pork for dinner.
+Also, these make the perfect Thanksgiving roll (for those leftover turkey sandwiches!).

 Ingredients